sib-swiss/glittr/README.md

 There is an additional endpoint `/api/list` which returns the list of repositories grouped by their main category, as presented on the [sib-swiss/training-collection repository](https://github.com/sib-swiss/training-collection).

+### Bioschemas

+Endpoints `/api/bioschemas` is available to retrieve the list of repositories in [Bioschemas TrainingMaterial Profiles](https://bioschemas.org/profiles/TrainingMaterial/1.0-RELEASE) format.
+The endpoint is using the same filters, sorting ang pagination optiopns than `/api/repositories` endpoint.

 ## License